jadsonjs/gitlab-flow/README.md

 In the event of an urgent change that cannot wait for the master to be merge in production.
 It is possible to create a branch to realize the urgent task from the production branch.
 This would be a flow equivalent to the "hotfix" branch of GitFlow.

 Usually, these urgent changes are error corrections.
-And few commits are maded.
+And few commits are made.

 Let's start with a repository where there are 2 tasks committed to the master branch, but which have not yet been made available in production.
 Suddenly, an error arises to be corrected in production as soon as possible.